 Did You Know?: The idea of Ronald McDonald came from Bozo the Clown.
-McDonald’s commercials aired during the show, and ad execs were inspired to create a clown of their own to appeal to the kids.
+McDonald’s commercials aired during Bozo’s show, and ad execs for the fast food restaurant were inspired to create a clown of their own to appeal to the kids.

-The original circus-themed Happy Meals came out in 1979.
-The toys were McDonald’s themed and children’s book illustrators were hired to make the packaging look like retro lunch pails.
+The first Happy Meal was sold in 1979.
+Originally, the boxes were circus-themed.
+McDonald’s even went to the next level and hired children’s book illustrators to make the packaging look like retro lunch pails.

 - 20th Century Fox

 These partnerships made Happy Meal toys something special, boosting sales for the restaurants and creating even more interest in the movies, shows, games, and other products that were featured.
 Talk about genius marketing!

 “Sometimes people do not have time to cook.
 For them, a quick meal may be a short drive away.
 They look for McDonald’s Golden Arches.”